Definition & Facts for Constipation in Children

 What is constipation in children?

-Constipation in children is a condition in which a child may have
+Constipation in children is a condition in which your child may have

 - fewer than two bowel movements a week